andersevenrud/my-vz235/hardware/CALIBRATE.md

 Now adjust the `845` value in the gcode and re-run that step as needed until the arm is perfectly horizontal when extended.

-Add this value to the `WIPE_NOZZLE` macro paramters and retract the arm:
+Add this value to the `_WIPER_VARIABLE` macro variables, then retract the arm:

 ```
 MANUAL_STEPPER STEPPER=wiper MOVE=0